schfranz/Random-Packaging/README.md

 - Sphere.m: Implements ShapeInterface as a sphere.

 ### Testing
-Tests can be found in /testing:
+Tests can be found in /testing.
+To run a test enter runtests('FILENAME.m').
 - testSphere.m: Simple testing script for Sphere class.
 Will be expanded to testing function.
 Will eventually add a full testing suite for all object classes.